Tiki Touring New Zealand Travel

 Mansfield's birthplace has been beautifully restored with antique furniture and its heritage garden is filled with plants like jasmine, roses and calendulas that were part of 1880s Wellington.

-Wellington has a lot to offer visitors and is worth taking a couple of days out to investigate.
+Wellington has a lot to offer visitors and is worth taking several days out to investigate.

 The latest Sightseeing, Tours, Attractions & Events in Wellington